Skip to main content

 Both of these questions will, when answered, receive ADRs of their own.

 Another consequence of our choice is its impact on the developer teams who rely upon us, and our CI/CD systems.
-Once we know more about what we will be changing and how, we will need to write a lot of new documentation and engage with teams directly to teach them about the changes we're making.
+Once we know more about what we will be changing and how, we will need to write new documentation and engage with teams to teach them about the changes we're making.

-We expect that a switch over to Concourse will not be done all in one go.
-This means that we will double our maintenance costs for a period of time, and that our support burden will increase while we have teams using both systems.
-These costs will reduce once we have finished moving to Concourse.
+We expect that we will not switch over to Concourse all in one go.
+This means that we will double our maintenance costs for a period of time, and that we will increase our support burden while we have teams on both systems.
+These costs will reduce when we have finished moving to Concourse.